dotnetcore/CAP/README.md

 ```

 ## How to use
-Set the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` and `DOTNET_ADDITIONAL_DEPS` environment variables to support the activation of the SkyWalking .NET Core Agent.
+Set the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` and `DOTNET_ADDITIONAL_DEPS` environment variables to support the activation of the SkyAPM .NET Core Agent.

 - Add the assembly name of `SkyWalking.Agent.AspNetCore` to the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` environment variable.
 - On Windows, set the `DOTNET_ADDITIONAL_DEPS` environment variable to `%PROGRAMFILES%\dotnet\x64\additionalDeps\skywalking.agent.aspnetcore`.
 On macOS/Linux, set the `DOTNET_ADDITIONAL_DEPS` environment variable to `/usr/local/share/dotnet/x64/additionalDeps/skywalking.agent.aspnetcore`.